 The Compensation Committee will, on an ongoing basis, continue to examine and assess our executive compensation practices relative to our compensation philosophy and objectives, as well as competitive market practices, and will make or recommend to our board of directors modifications to the compensation programs, as deemed appropriate.
-The Compensation Committee engaged FTI as its independent compensation consultant in respect of calendar year 2019 to assist the Compensation Committee in developing and evaluating our executive compensation program, including our objective performance standards for annual cash incentive bonuses and long-term equity-based awards.
+The Compensation Committee engaged FTI as its independent compensation consultant in respect of calendar year 2020 to assist the Compensation Committee in developing and evaluating our executive compensation program, including objective performance standards for annual cash incentive bonuses and long-term equity-based awards, and COVID-19 related adjustments to our 2020 compensation program.
 FTI's services to us have been limited to compensation-related services.
-FTI met with the Compensation Committee on several occasions in 2019 and in the first quarter of 2020 to discuss guiding principles, competitive market trends, peer group pay practices, compensation strategy and other compensation considerations, including our performance during 2019.
-Specifically, FTI was engaged to assist the Compensation Committee in considering the framework for our named executive officers' total compensation for 2019, taking into account the base salaries specified in existing employment and letter agreements and the objective performance criteria and weighting levels established for annual cash incentive bonus awards and long-term equity-based awards, and to make recommendations relating to base salaries, annual cash incentive bonus award and long-term equity-based awards.
+FTI met with the Compensation Committee on several occasions in 2020 and in the first quarter of 2021 to discuss guiding principles, competitive market trends, peer group pay practices, compensation strategy and other compensation considerations, including our performance during 2020.
+Specifically, FTI was engaged to assist the Compensation Committee in considering the framework for our named executive officers' total compensation for 2020, taking into account the base salaries specified in existing employment and letter agreements, the objective performance criteria and weighting levels originally established for annual cash incentive bonus awards and long-term equity-based awards.